lesovsky/pgscv/doc/usage-en.md

 **Pgbouncer access**
 - user specified in `stats_users` of `pgbouncer.ini` is sufficient to read all necessary stats.

+**Auto-update procedure**
+pgSCV can check new releases on Github releases page, when new version is available, pgSCV can automatically fetch it and upgrade itself.
+This is recommended for Weaponry users for automatically delivering new features.
+The main issue here, pgSCV requires to be running with `root` privileges - this need to properly restart systemd service during upgrade.
+If security policy restrict to run pgSCV with `root` privileges, auto-update should be disabled at `bootstrap` or in `pgscv.yaml`.

 ### Troubleshooting
 - Check pgSCV is running by systemd - service should be in **active (running)** state: